arunoda/meteor-up-legacy/README.md

     mup reconfig

 This will also restart the app, so you can use it for that purpose even if you didn't change the configuration file.

+### Updating

+To udate `mup` to the latest version, just type:

+    npm update mup -g

+You should try and keep `mup` up to date in order to keep up with the latest Meteor changes.
+But note that if you need to update your Node version, you'll have to run `mup setup` again before deploying.

+### Troubleshooting

+If you suddenly can't deploy your app anymore, first use the `mup logs -f` command to check the logs for error messages.

+One of the most common problems is your Node version getting out of date.
+In that case, see “Updating” section above.